jinyoungch/xyz/posts/thoughts/on-curiosity.md

 With those kinds of problems steadily gaining footing in my headspace, I felt compelled to reflect on a particular time when my curiosity steered me towards a rather unrelated yet riveting problem.

-A few years ago, I worked as a research assistant for a professor named [Peter Roberts](https://goizueta.emory.edu/faculty/profiles/peter-roberts) at Emory's Goizueta Business School during my final year of study.
+A few years ago, I worked as a research assistant for a professor named [Peter Roberts](https://goizueta.emory.edu/faculty/profiles/peter-roberts) at Emory's Goizueta Business School.

 Peter's research is fascinating: